Azavar/SST-API/Bulk Registration ReadMe.md

 # BulkRegistration
-BulkRegistration() is called by the CSP to register and/or update registration info for one registration or more in a single transmission to the SST system.
+BulkRegistration() is called by the certified service provider (CSP or CAS) to register and/or update registration info for one registration (or multiple registrations) in a single transmission to the SST central registration system.
 Please see Schema [SST2015V01](https://github.com/azavar/SST-API/tree/master/SST2015V01%20Schema) ([Source](http://www.statemef.com/projects/sst/SST2015V01.zip)) for further details about constructing this object.

 ````csharp
 BulkRegistrationAcknowledgementType BulkRegistration(BulkRegistrationTransmissionType bulkRegistrationTransmission)